WAGMIFund01/wagmi-crypto-manager-v2/docs/interactive-regeneration-test-plan.md

 **Steps:**
 1. Generate initial report
 2. Request change #1: "Make it more succinct"
-3. Confirm: "Yes, update"
+3. Type: "refresh draft"
 4. Wait for draft to update
 5. Request change #2: "Add more detail on ETH holdings"
-6. Confirm: "Update it"
+6. Type: "update report"
 7. Wait for draft to update

 **Expected:**